qjin2016/learning_log/_posts/2017-10-06-Learning_Log7.md

 In a BST or ordered binary tree,
 - the left subtree of a node contains only nodes with keys less than the node's key;
 - the right subtree of a node contains only nodes with keys greater than the node's key;
-- both the left and right subtrees must also be binary search trees
+- both the left and right subtrees must also be binary search trees;
-- inorder traversal will output an ordered list in ascending order
+- inorder traversal will output an ordered list in ascending order.

 (reference) [https://www.laurentluce.com/posts/binary-search-tree-library-in-python/comment-page-1/]